 \subsection{Bounding boxes}

 Each \ac{MSTAR} sample contains a single target roughly centered in the image, although small misalignments occur across samples.
-To ensure consistent placement of the corner reflectors, bounding boxes are defined around the target, a consistent spatial reference is provided, allowing the perturbation to be correctly mapped to the scene and compensating for misalignment across samples.
+Simply adding a the perturbation would not account for these misalignments.
+By constructing bounding boxes around the target, a consistent spatial reference is provided, allowing the perturbation to be correctly mapped to the scene and compensating for misalignment across samples.
 Simple methods for defining bounding boxes, such as selecting the brightest rectangle, are unreliable because only the portion of the target facing the radar produces a strong return.
-While alternative approaches exist~\cite{lin2023sived, yang2023yang}, a novel method was developed that is simple, reliable, and well-suited to the densely sampled, aspect-angles-annotated \ac{MSTAR} dataset was developed for improved simplicity and reliability.
+While alternative approaches exist~\cite{lin2023sived, yang2023yang}, a method tailored to the densely sampled, aspect-angle–annotated \ac{MSTAR} dataset was developed for improved simplicity and reliability.

-The proposed bounding-box method begins with the estimation of the area occupied by each object (representing one class).
-The dense azimuth sampling of \ac{MSTAR} allows an object's area to be inferred across multiple azimuth angles.
-For each class and incidence angle, the images are first azimuth-aligned by rotating each by the negative of its azimuth aspect angle and then averaged to produce a composite image, as shown in \Cref{fig:composite_no_bounding_box}.
-The composite image is converted to logarithmic scale and normalized.
+The proposed bounding-box method begins with the estimation of the area occupied by a target object.
+The dense azimuth sampling of \ac{MSTAR} allows an object's area to be inferred across samples from multiple azimuth angles.
+For each scene and incidence angle, the images are first azimuth-aligned by rotating each by the negative of its azimuth aspect angle and then averaged to produce a composite image, as shown in \Cref{fig:composite_no_bounding_box}.
+The composite image is converted to a logarithmic scale and normalized.
 A bounding box is then constructed by $\delta$-thresholding the image to create a binary mask and fitting a minimum-area rotated rectangle (also known as oriented bounding box), $R^{\text{ref}}$, around the largest contour, as shown in \Cref{fig:composite_bounding_box}.
-The rectangle provides the reference dimensions for the bounding box, which is localized in each image using the procedure discussed below.